kevinhitedev/kevinhitedev/README.md

 ### [&#60;𝒌&#47;𝒉&#62;.ᴅᴇᴠ](https://kevinhite.dev)

-##
+##  About
-- 👀 I’m interested in ᴜx, ꜰᴜʟʟ-ꜱᴛᴀᴄᴋ, ᴅᴀᴛᴀ, ᴍʟ/ᴀɪ, ꜱᴇᴄᴜʀɪᴛʏ & ᴄʟᴏᴜᴅ.
-- ✨ One of my main goals this year is to contribute to more open source projects.
+✨ I am a self-taught software engineer with a passion for coding and a knack for learning new programming languages.
+With expertise in Python, JavaScript, PHP, Java, and C#, I am well-equipped to tackle any coding challenge that comes my way.
+My interest in the latest technology trends has led me to explore cloud computing, cybersecurity, and artificial intelligence.
+As the world becomes increasingly digitized, I recognize the importance of staying up-to-date with the latest advancements and integrating them into my work.
+One of my main goals this year is to contribute to more open source projects.

 ## Latest Blog Posts
 <!-- BLOG-POST-LIST:START -->